RIT-EVT/rampup/docs/GLOSSARY.md

 [leader/follower](#leader-master--follower-slave) [serial](#serial-communication) protocol
 using separate data lines for each direction (MOSI/MISO), a shared clock (SCK), and a dedicated chip-select (CS) line per follower device.
-Used in rampup to talk to the MAX22530 ADC.
+Used in rampup to talk to the ADXL345 accelerometer.

 ### CAN